PrimeTimeTran/next-blog/data/blog/heapq.md

 # 12 23 37 41 43
 ```

-The return of both these methods are not unlike destructuring.
+The return of both these methods are unpacked/destructured values.

 ### Use `heapq.heapify(nums)` will create a heap for us